Click or keep scrolling down for Stay Informed, Thank Yous, Volunteer Opportunities, and Shopping to Make Money for Devo.

 Thanks so much for approving the grant requests for 2R students!
 As a first year teacher at Devotion it is so wonderful to have a parent community so actively involved in providing students and classrooms with much needed materials.
 Thanks so much! — Caitlin Rogers, 2R

 “Thank you so much for being so generous with the grants!” — Danial Lipton, 2L

-Thank you so much to everyone for helping get the Devotion Garden ready for winter!
-From helping us get organized, obtaining compost buckets and new locks, and planning the tasks to our hardy volunteers who enjoyed a brisk fall morning yesterday raking up leaves, chopping up cornstalks, cleaning beds, harvesting and spreading compost, setting up the cold frame and more.
+Thank you so much to everyone for helping with the Devotion Garden!
+From helping us get organized, obtaining compost buckets and new locks, and planning the tasks, to our hardy volunteers who, last fall, enjoyed a brisk morning raking up leaves, chopping up cornstalks, cleaning beds, harvesting and spreading compost, setting up the cold frame, and more.
 And special thanks to our student volunteers Hayden, Taylor, Lucas, Audrey, Sam, and Julia — we really appreciate your help!
 Thanks again, Beth, Maya, Laura, Lauren, and the Garden Committee

 Thank you to parents who have stepped up to help out this year: